 Create Bedding Areas

-To keep bucks on small pieces of property, Winand advises shooting does—and lots of them!
+To keep bucks on small pieces of property, Winand advises shooting does.
 “Does push button bucks out of their home range when they reach maturity.
 This means the buck will be forced to leave and the doe will still be there.
 Harvesting does will likely result in more bucks in the area and less pressure on the food sources,” Winand explains.
 The more pressure there is on food sources, the smaller the bucks will be because there won’t be enough food to go around.
-“Some studies indicate that a deer will consume five pounds of forage a day, which is over 1,800 pounds a year—that is just one deer!
+“Some studies indicate that a deer will consume five pounds of forage a day, which is over 1,800 pounds a year.
 Reducing the doe population will keep more bucks in the area and help keep the remaining herd healthier,” he says.

 Know What’s Missing